ckeditor/ckeditor5/docs/updating/updating.md

 ## Updating CKEditor 5

+### Process

-CKEditor 5 is delivered in a few ways, while the most flexible and
+CKEditor 5 is delivered in a few ways, while the most flexible and popular one is using `npm` packages.
+The updating process is simple and narrows down to, depending on the installation method, downloading a new package or update packages versions in `package.json` file.

+If you use a {@link installation/advanced/predefined-builds predefined build} you can simply visit our [CKEditor 5 download page](https://ckeditor.com/ckeditor-5/download/) and get the latest editor.
+However, if you create your customized editor, the process can be described in a few steps:
+1. Read the changelog.
+2. Update your packages.
+3. Read the migration guide.
+4. Reinstall packages and rebuild the editor.
+5. Test your editor.

+Below you can find an example that will guide you through the updating process and give you an idea how it should be done.

 ### Example